ixiaopan/blog/content/post/data-mining.md

 I am not sure what I've learned from the module 'Data Mining' is truly useful to me.
 It seems that the lecturers tried to cover everything, but in fact, they only scratched the surface due to time limits.
 Besides, the content they taught were less integrated.
-Half of the lectures revolve around the graph theory, the left are a mix of various techniques of machine learning.
+Half of the lectures revolved around the graph theory, the left were a mix of various techniques of machine learning.
 I am not going to do works related to graph, so I won't bother to learn such stuff.
 What I found really practical are information theory, association analysis, regression and recommender systems.
 And the first two are the main topics of this article.